Gyrus-Dev/Zeus/README.md

 **An open-source, self-hosted agentic framework that turns plain English into SQL Server operations.**

   ---
+  ### 🛡️ Trusted & Validated
+  **Accelerated by the Confluent Accelerator Program for AI Startups (Cohort-3).**
+  Zeus is designed as a professional control plane, incorporating architectural standards validated by the Confluent AI ecosystem.

+  🚀 **Get Started Faster:** Need help deploying Zeus or want to see the latest SQL Server agent recipes?
+  [**Join the Gyrus Discord Community**](https://discord.gg/GpgVzJ6ku) to connect with other database architects and the Gyrus team.
+  ---

+  ---
   ### 🚀 Get Started Faster
   **Need help deploying Zeus or want to see the latest SQL Server agent recipes?**
   [**Join the Gyrus Discord Community**](https://discord.gg/GpgVzJ6ku) to connect with other database architects and the Gyrus team.